ayojs/ayo/VALUES.md

 a toll on the well-being of the members participating, at times preventing repeated contributions or precluding new contributors outright.
-It also recognizes that the difference between individual choices is less important than the ability to come to a appropriate technical decision.
+It also recognizes that the difference between individual choices is less important than the ability to come to an appropriate technical decision.

 Projects change, evolve, and find themselves dealing with new concerns all the time.
 In all technical matters, Ayo.js will take into account that in the end,